preactjs/preact-www/content/en/guide/v8/switching-to-preact.md

 ---
-name: Switching to Preact from React
+title: Switching to Preact from React
-permalink: '/guide/switching-to-preact'
 ---

 # Switching to Preact (from React)